premramman/Poll/src/data/README.md

-Put data assets like json files in this directory
+Put data assets like global constants and json files in this directory